Review – How to be a Victorian – Ruth Goodman

 It’s now been about six months since I’ve written anything, and while I know a lot more about mourning and embalming and all sorts, I’ve still felt distant from my characters.
 I’d given myself the deadline of May for starting writing, and I feel nowhere near ready.
 There’s still so much to learn, but that’s always going to be the case, I suppose.
 I’ll never know enough, and once I start writing that will uncover even more that I need to learn.

-I jest, of course, but the admirable Ruth Goodman has lived as a Victorian did, tried the petticoats and skirts and corsets, and not just lived like a grand lady, but like a poor worker.
+I jest, of course, but the admirable Ruth Goodman has lived as a Victorian did.
 In this inestimably useful volume she provides a trove of information regarding the minutiae of everyday life, from deodorant to sports and everything in between.
 She tells you how it felt to do these things the average Victorian did, but which we nowadays know nothing about.

 I’m not usually much of a non-fiction reader, but this research has been changing my mind.
-As a result of reading this book, I now know what sort of underwear my characters wore – from those who would be considered old fashioned to the avant garde.
+As a result of reading this book, I now know what sort of underwear my characters wore.
 I know how they styled their hair and how they cleaned their clothes.
 I know the staples of their diets and I know what time they went to bed and why.
 And I am so, so much further along than I was only a week before I picked this book up.

-A must read for anyone with an interest in social history, and a book which has not only made me feel closer to my characters, but closer to my ancestors, too.
+A must read for anyone with an interest in social history.
+A book which has not only made me feel closer to my characters, but closer to my ancestors, too.